3 Ways I Use Checklists To Stay Organized at PixieBrix

 This makes sure that I think about what I need to do in a video before just pressing upload.
 It's a bit less forceful than the PR checklist because I can still see the "Publish" button if I don't check everything off, but the sidebar appears so prominently while I'm waiting for the video to upload, I'm not going to miss it and I know the items are important.

-You can easily incorporate this checklist in your YouTube workflow by activating it from our marketplace!
+You can easily incorporate this task checklist in your YouTube workflow by activating it from our marketplace!

 For a project that I know is going to need certain things, I can quickly make a one time checklist.